cym13/various-tutorials/object-system.rst

 This strategy is known as duck-typing: "If it floats and quacks as a duck, it may not be a duck but it sure is close enough for it to be my diner".
 This powerful strategy is not without link with the java adage "program to an interface, not an implementation".
-I say java because it wis popularised in this context, but it really is a good general advice.
+I say java because it was popularised in this context, but it really is a good general advice.

 Subclassing is a very important feature of object oriented programming, and